mmashoto/sql_data_warehouse_project/README.md

 ### Insights and Recommendations

 **Key Business Insights:**
-1. **Customer Behavior Analysis** – Identified that **35% of customers account for 70% of revenue**, with the top segment averaging **5 orders per month** and contributing to **60% of repeat purchases**, highlighting high-value customers and opportunities for targeted engagement.
+1. **Customer Behavior Analysis**: Identified that **35% of customers account for 70% of revenue**, with the top segment averaging **5 orders per month** and contributing to **60% of repeat purchases**, highlighting high-value customers and opportunities for targeted engagement.
-2. **Product Performance Metrics** – The top 10 products contribute to **65% of total sales**, while **20% of products account for only 5% of revenue**.
+2. **Product Performance Metrics**:  The top 10 products contribute to **65% of total sales**, while **20% of products account for only 5% of revenue**.
 Average product margin is **28%**, indicating areas for portfolio optimization and strategic promotions.
-3. **Sales Trend Analysis** – Revenue has grown **15% month-over-month**, with **Q4 accounting for 40% of annual sales** and daily peak sales occurring on Fridays.
+3. **Sales Trend Analysis**: Revenue has grown **15% month-over-month**, with **Q4 accounting for 40% of annual sales** and daily peak sales occurring on Fridays.
 This informs forecasting, inventory planning, and promotional timing.

 For a comprehensive report of insights and actionable recommendations, click **[here](/terravolt_ecommerce_performance__report.md)**.